-Component Description (5) num lock key Alternates between the navigational and numeric functions on the integrated numeric keypad.
-(6) Integrated numeric keypad A separate keypad to the right of the alphabet keyboard.
+Component Description (7) Integrated numeric keypad A separate keypad to the right of the alphabet keyboard.
 When num lock is pressed, the keypad can be used like an external numeric keypad.
 NOTE: If the keypad function is active when the computer is turned off, that function is reinstated when the computer is turned back on.